sul-dlss-labs/engineering-design-adrs/0010-prescat-migration.md

 4 - resque worker box
 5 - redis app

-and Moabs on 20 storage roots (storing the Moabs) which are mounted (read only) via NFS.
+and Moabs on 2x storage roots (storing the Moabs) which are mounted (read only) via NFS.

 The storage roots are on net-app hardware, which is going unsupported in Fall 2020.

 We will be replacing the storage roots with supermicro hardware, which has much more disk space than our current storage roots.

-PROBLEM:
+#### PROBLEMS:

-Accessioning demand is ever increasing, and it is outpacing our ability to provision storage in a cost effective, scalable way.
+- Accessioning demand is ever increasing, and it is outpacing our ability to provision storage in a cost effective, scalable way.

-When we accession the scanned books from Google, we will definitely need a lot more storage.
+  - When we accession the scanned books from Google, we will definitely need a lot more storage.

-PROBLEM:

-We are increasingly I/O bound for computing checksums and creating zip files, both key components in our preservation strategy.
+- We are increasingly I/O bound for computing checksums and creating zip files, both key components in our preservation strategy.

-PROBLEM:

-We need to prepare for the future while minimizing disruption to current services.
+- We need to prepare for the future while minimizing disruption to current services.

+## Unblock Google Books Accessioning

+PROBLEM:  Google Books will need a lot of space

+- QUESTION:  Are google books going to be dark (i.e. preservation only)?
+  - this implies stacks space is not a similar problem (see Google Books analysis doc https://docs.google.com/document/d/1ILEzn9pdjCGdRu37LvNGHaWpLufZg-f-e2nTWgTl5fg)

+### Minimum up front cost solution

+We are not endorsing this approach but it is the simplest way to get a lot more storage quickly.

+- use new storage bricks as new storage roots
+  - nfs mount them

-## Proposed Solution
+## Proposed Solution per Julian

 There are 8 new machines;  they will be set up in pairs - so four distinct pairs;  each pair will have a primary node that will replicate content to a secondary node via an OS-level process.